whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Automation/Make/types of modules.md

 **Actions** are the most common module type.

 - A typical action module returns **just a single bundle** which is then passed on to the next module for processing.

 - Action modules can be placed **at the beginning, middle, or end of a scenario.**

 - Scenarios can contain **an unlimited number** of action modules.

-### Examples:
+### Examples

 1. **[Dropbox](https://www.make.com/en/help/apps/file-and-document-management/dropbox.html "Dropbox") > Upload a file** sends a file to a selected Dropbox folder and returns its identifier.

 2. **[Image](https://www.make.com/en/help/tools/image.html "Image") > Resize** receives an image, resizes it to specified dimensions, and passes the resized image on to the next action.

 3. **[Google Analytics](https://www.make.com/en/help/apps/business-intelligence/google-analytics.html "Google Analytics") > Create a report** gets information about web traffic and passes it on for further processing.

 ### Update

 The Action type has four sub-types: Create, Read, Update and Delete.
 The Update sub-type enables the following three operations:

 1. **Erase the content of a field.** This operation takes place when the content of the field is evaluated to `erase` keyword (not to be confused with _empty_):

 2. **Leave the content of a field unchanged.** This operation takes place when the field is left empty or the content of the field is evaluated to _empty_ (represented via _null_ in JSON):

 3. **Replace the content of a field.** This operation takes place in all other cases than those two described above.

 ### Note